beginning of content

 Key facts

-- You may have an elective caesarean for a medical reason or because of your choices.
+• You may have an elective caesarean for medical reasons, such as if your baby is in a breech position or because of your personal choice.

-- A caesarean section is a major operation, so your doctor will explain your risks and benefits, then you will sign a consent form.
+• A caesarean section is a major operation, so your doctor will explain the risks and benefits and you will need to sign a consent form.

 What is a planned or elective caesarean?

-A caesarean section (C-section) is an operation where your baby is born through a cut on your abdomen (tummy) and uterus (womb).
+A caesarean section (C-section) is an operation allowing your baby to be born through a cut in your abdomen (tummy) and uterus (womb).

-Caesarean sections may be planned before the birth.
+Caesarean sections may be planned before your labour starts.
 This is known as an elective caesarean.
-In some cases, you may prefer an elective caesarean, or your doctor may recommend a caesarean section before you go into labour.
+You may have an elective caesarean if:

 Why have a planned caesarean?

-Your doctor might recommend a planned or elective caesarean section for the following reasons:
+Your doctor might recommend a planned or elective caesarean if:

-You may prefer a caesarean section to a vaginal birth for non-medical reasons.
-This decision has risks and benefits for you, your baby and future pregnancies.
+You may prefer a caesarean to a vaginal birth for non-medical reasons.
+Having a caesarean for non-medical reasons has risks and benefits for:

 How do I prepare for a planned caesarean?

-Your doctor or midwife will arrange any tests and medical reviews that you need before your surgery.
-Your doctor will explain the operation and its risks to you.
-Your health team will ask you to sign a consent form for the operation.
+Your doctor or midwife will arrange any tests, such as blood tests, that you need before your surgery.
+Your doctor will also explain the risks of the operation and ask you to sign a consent form.

-Your doctor will discuss the most appropriate anaesthetic for your situation (for example, epidural or general anaesthetic) and also explain the risks and benefits so that you can make an informed decision.
+Your doctor will discuss with you the most appropriate anaesthetic for your situation.
+They will explain the risks and benefits of each type of anaesthetic so that you can make an informed decision.

 What will happen before a caesarean?

-You will then prepare for the anaesthetic.
+You will then have an anaesthetic.
 Most people who have an elective caesarean will choose an epidural or spinal anaesthetic.

 Can I have my support person with me?

 Usually, you can have one support person, such as your partner, with you in the operating room.
-Your support partner can help you with reassurance and emotional support, as well as communicating between you and your maternity team.
+Your support person can help you with emotional support as well as communicating between you and your healthcare team.

-If you need to have a general anaesthetic your partner will not be in the operating room.
-You will be unconscious during surgery, so you won’t be aware, move or feel pain.
+If you need to have a general anaesthetic your partner will not be in the operating room because you will be asleep.

 What happens during and after a caesarean?

-A screen is usually hung across your chest so you cannot see what is happening in the operation.
-Some doctors now offer a ‘maternal assisted caesarean section’ so you can be more involved with your baby’s birth.
-This is under the guidance of the doctor and means that the screen is removed so you see what is happening for part of the operation.
+A screen is usually hung across your chest so you cannot see what is happening during the operation.
+Some doctors offer a 'maternal assisted caesarean section'.
+This means that the screen is removed so you can see what is happening for part of the operation.

-If you are choosing to breastfeed, your midwife may be able to help you to do so once you are in the recovery room.
+After the operation, you will be cared for in the recovery room until you are ready for the postnatal ward.
+If you choose to breastfeed, your midwife may be able to help you once you are in the recovery room.

 Remember that you will need time to recover after a caesarean.
-If possible, plan to have plenty of help at home in the weeks after the surgery.
+If possible, plan to have plenty of help at home after your surgery.

 What happens to my baby during a caesarean section?

-After your baby is born the doctor will hand them to the midwife or paediatrician who will dry your baby from the amniotic fluid and check them.
+After your baby is born, your doctor will hand them to the midwife or paediatrician who will clean away the amniotic fluid and check their condition.

 What happens if I go into labour first?

-About 1 in 10 females whose planned caesareans are scheduled for 39 weeks will go into labour before their operation.
+Many women go into labour before their planned caesarean.
 If this happens, you will have an emergency rather than a planned caesarean.

-Call your hospital's maternity unit or delivery suite immediately if you are booked to have a planned caesarean and you go into labour.
+If you are booked to have a planned caesarean and you go into labour, call your hospital's maternity unit immediately.

 Who can I speak to if I am not happy with my healthcare?